petereddy/petereddy.github.io/docs/_posts/2023-01-23-comcast-tmobile-verizon-isp-review.markdown

 ![T-Mobile Configuration](/assets/images/isp-review/t-mobile-app-advanced-settings.png)

-That's all there is for T-Mobile configuration.

-As you can see from the table above, Verizon shines in the configuration category.
+Verizon shines in the configuration category.
 They have a nice and extensive Web UI for configuring just about everything except for switching to bridge mode.
 It's possible bridge mode is there but I couldn't find it.
 They have an option called "Network Objects" which I don't completely understand yet but which looks interesting.

 Comcast's configuration is decent and honestly I'd be ok with it.